Buttevant: Transport

 Buttevant and Doneraile railway station opened on 17 March 1849, but finally closed on 7 March 1977.

-The Buttevant Rail Disaster occurred on 1 August 1980.
+The station was the site of the Buttevant Rail Disaster on 1 August 1980.
 At 12:45 a CIÉ express train from Dublin to Cork entered Buttevant station at 70 mi/h carrying some 230 Bank Holiday passengers.
 It careered into a siding and smashed into a stationary ballast train.
 The carriages immediately behind the engine and goods wagon jack-knifed and were thrown across four sets of rail-line.
 Two coaches and the dining car were totally demolished by the impact.
-It resulted in the deaths of 18 people and over 70 people being injured.

-70% of Irish railway deaths over a 28-year period occurred as a result of this event (and the subsequent Cherryville junction accident which killed a further seven people).
-CIÉ and the Government came under severe public pressure to improve safety and to modernise the fleet.
-A major review of the national rail safety policy was held and resulted in the rapid elimination of the wooden-bodied coaches that had formed part of the train.
-On the twenty fifth anniversary of this accident, a commemorative service was held and a plaque in memory of the dead erected at Buttevant station.
-It was also featured on a documentary on Irish disasters on RTÉ television in 2008.
+It resulted in the deaths of 18 people and over 70 people were injured.
+The scale and impact of the accident meant that CIÉ, and the government, came under pressure to improve safety and modernise the rail fleet.
+A subsequent review resulted in the elimination of the wooden-bodied coaches that had formed part of the train.
+On the 25th anniversary of this accident, a commemorative service was held and a plaque in memory of the dead erected at Buttevant station.

-Media

-In 2007, the town was featured in the RTÉ series Soupy Norman.